francescomaiomascio/ice-consciousness/README.md

 [![Language](https://img.shields.io/badge/python-3.x-111827?style=flat)](#)
 [![License](https://img.shields.io/badge/license-MIT-7A7CFF?style=flat)](#)

-ICE Conscious is the **cognitive layer** of the ICE ecosystem.
+This repository implements the **Consciousness domain** of the ICE ecosystem.

-It models memory, knowledge, embeddings, and semantic context in order to support awareness, retrieval, and reasoning across intelligent systems.

-ICE Conscious does not execute actions.
-It provides **meaning, continuity, and context**.
+ICE Consciousness is responsible for **continuity of meaning over time**: memory, knowledge, historical causality, and long-term semantic coherence across systems, executions, and decisions.

+This project provides **cognitive infrastructure**, not authority and not execution.

 ---

+## Position in the ICE Architecture

+ICE Consciousness is a **downstream implementation domain**.

+- Conceptual authority is defined in **ICE Foundation**
+- Execution and enforcement are handled by **ICE Runtime / Engine**
+- ICE Consciousness supplies **memory, context, and historical grounding**

+This repository must comply with:
+- ICE Axioms
+- ICE Structural Invariants
+- Foundation boundaries (especially authority, determinism, traceability)

+It does not extend or redefine them.

+---

 ## Core Responsibilities

-ICE Conscious is responsible for:
+ICE Consciousness is responsible for:

-- Modeling semantic, episodic, and working memory
+- Long-term and episodic memory modeling
+- Semantic memory and knowledge representation
-- Managing knowledge graphs and domain representations
+- Knowledge graphs and relational context
+- Embeddings as cognitive artifacts
-- Generating and scoring embeddings
+- Retrieval and relevance scoring
-- Supporting retrieval-augmented generation (RAG)
-- Providing cognitive signals to runtimes and agents
-- Preserving continuity across sessions and time
+- Temporal continuity of decisions and state meaning
+- Historical explainability (“why this state exists now”)

 ---

-## Cognitive Scope

-ICE Conscious operates at the **meaning layer** of the system.

-It does not:
-- orchestrate execution
+## What ICE Consciousness Does *Not* Do

+ICE Consciousness does **not**:

+- Execute actions or workflows
-- manage lifecycles
+- Orchestrate systems
-- enforce system permissions
+- Enforce permissions or authority
-- expose user interfaces

-It does:
-- model knowledge and memory
-- interpret context and intent
-- score relevance and salience
-- support long-term awareness
+- Decide what is allowed to happen
+- Act autonomously

+It provides **signals and context**, never commands.

 ---

-## Design Principles
+## Cognitive Model

-- Separation between cognition and execution
-- Explicit memory models (semantic, episodic, working)
-- Knowledge represented as structured graphs
-- Embeddings treated as first-class artifacts
-- RAG pipelines as composable primitives
+ICE Consciousness operates on multiple memory strata:

+- **Semantic memory** — structured knowledge and meaning
+- **Episodic memory** — events, decisions, historical traces
+- **Working memory** — transient context for reasoning
+- **Derived patterns** — long-term abstractions over time

-- ML components used as signals, not authorities
+Machine-learning components are used as **signals**, not as authorities.

 ---

-## Usage

-ICE Conscious is not intended to run independently.
+## Interaction with Other Domains

-It is consumed by:
+ICE Consciousness is consumed by:

-- ICE Runtime
+- ICE Runtime (contextual grounding)
-- ICE Engine
+- ICE Engine (reasoning support)
-- ICE AI
+- ICE AI / agents (memory and recall)
-- Agent and reasoning layers within the ICE ecosystem
+- Observability and governance layers (historical reconstruction)

-It exposes contracts and primitives used to **think**, not to act.
+All interactions are constrained by Foundation-defined invariants.

 ---

 ## Status

 This project is under **active development**.

-Internal APIs may evolve as cognitive models mature.
+Interfaces, storage models, and cognitive strategies may evolve, but must always remain compliant with the ICE Foundation.

 ---